-Last year the Abolitionists used mongressional district, is Hon.
-J. McD. ey to keep Democratic voters at home Sharpe, of Chambersburg.
+Last year the Abolitionists used money to keep Democratic voters at home Sharpe, of Chambersburg.
 He is an in this county.
 We have spotted the honorable, talented, educated gentleman man who furnished it, and the men who and will reflect credit upon the district were bought.
 This game is being tried if elected.
 We commend him to the on again, and we know the men engaged support of the people and bespeak for in it.
 If they attempt to carry out him the united support of the Democ- their nefarious design, we shall see that at once.
 If we only beat them at the

-Now, what Democrat can refuse to Defaming the Dead.
+Defaming the Dead.

-The Radical leaders have fixed up a list of so-called "deserters," whom they propose to disfranchise, and among this diers who laid down their lives for their borough, appears the name of Herman Klahre, who died whilst in the sersuch as the hand-bills circulated by the' Co. got the South before its destruction, Radicals about Gen. Grant, and others and let me say to the people of Bedof a similar character.
-They are all ford county, that if they sustain Thadfalse, from beginning to end, and innever striven before!
+The Radical leaders have fixed up a list of so-called "deserters," whom they propose to disfranchise, and among this list are the names of numbers of solocrat to the polls, you can and will do him?
+Wesay, cling to Shannon!
+You diers who laid down their lives for their it.
+Geary cannot get over 2400, to do cannot find it in your hearts to "scratch" country.
+In the list for Bloody Run his best.
+This would leave Clymer him!
+What!
+Would you strike down borough, appears the name of Herman Klahre, who died whilst in the serful working-men, strive as you have he has done.
+We are sorry, and we false, from beginning to end, and innever striven before!
 Roll up your know many others are sorry that he tended to gull the unwary.
-Beware of DER OF CANNON AND THE
+Beware of